ren-andy/helper-goose/README.md

 # helper-goose
-Information utility reddit bot using the uwaterloo api
+Utility Reddit bot that posts (hopefully) helpful comments based on information found using the UWaterloo Api.

+This is a work in progress.